lrdegeest/r-for-data-science/docs/index.md

 A series of lecture notes and workbooks from a short, master's level course about data science in R. The content is based mostly on the excellent book [*R For Data Science*](https://r4ds.had.co.nz/).
 Emphasis is placed on using code to build models.
 Less attention is given to tasks like data cleaning.
 Assumes no background in R programming.

+# Format

+All the lectures are delivered as R Notebooks.
+Each lecture has two notebooks: a student copy (e.g., `logit_student.Rmd`) and an instructor copy (`logit_completed.Rmd`).

+The idea is that during lecture you work through the student copy as a class or in small groups.
+The notebooks have checkpoints in which students answer questions.
+Answers are given in the instructor copy.

+Code chunks are named and each checkpoint is a third-level header (`<h3>` or `###`) so you can use R Studio's navigation panes to jump from one exercise or section to another.

+## Completed notebooks

 1. [Why code?](intro.pdf)
 2. [Introduction to R](intro_to_r_completed.nb.html)
 3. [Exploratory Data Analysis](ch7_completed.nb.html)